johnno1962/injectionforxcode/README.md

 Responsible for coordinating the injection menu and running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
-When an incoming connection arrives it opens sets the current connection on the associated "client" controller instance.
+When an incoming connection arrives it sets the current connection on the associated "client" controller instance.

 __InjectionPluginLite/Classes/INPluginClientController.m__

-An singleton instance to shadow a client connection from an application.
+A (currently) singleton instance to shadow a client connection from an application.
 It runs unix scripts to prepare the project and bundles used as part of injection and monitors for successful loading of the bundle.

 ## Perl scripts: